obisconcept/neos-demo/README.md

 # neos-demo
-A Neos CMS demo website package to present pur packages
+A Neos CMS demo website package to present our packages